-The South Carolina Department of Health and Human Services is the state agency that administers the South Carolina Healthy Connections Medicaid program.
+The South Carolina Department of Health and Human Services is the state agency that administers Healthy Connections, South Carolina's Medicaid program.
 Medicaid is a state/ federal program that pays for medical and long-term care services for low-income pregnant women, children, individuals with disabilities and nursing home residents.